A topic from the subject of Biochemistry in Chemistry.

 • Receptor: A protein on the surface of a target cell that binds to a specific ligand.

-• Signal transduction: The process by which a signal from a ligand is transmitted through a target cell.
+• Signal Transduction: The process by which a signal from a ligand is transmitted within a target cell, leading to a cellular response.

 Equipment and Techniques

-• Radioisotope labeling: Radioactive isotopes are used to label hormones and other ligands, allowing them to be traced through the body.
+• Radioisotope labeling: Radioactive isotopes label hormones and other ligands, enabling their tracking through the body.

 Types of Experiments